ServerEngine REST API

 VM Lifecycle Health

-Automate health checks & remediate issues (e.g., restart services, clear logs) on VMware Windows VMs via scheduled ServerEngine jobs using PowerCLI.
+Automate health checks & remediate issues (e.g., restart services, clear logs) on VMware Windows VMs via scheduled ServerEngine jobs.

 Automate Microsoft 365

-Manage M365 via the Microsoft Graph PowerShell SDK from a ServerEngine script scheduled to run nightly, automating user provisioning, license assignment, and mailbox settings.
+Manage M365 via the Microsoft Graph PowerShell SDK from a ServerEngine script scheduled to run nightly.

 Azure Virtual Machine

-Enforce baseline security on Azure Windows VMs by using the Azure PowerShell module from a ServerEngine-runbook to check configurations, apply scripts, and report deviations.
+Enforce baseline security on Azure Windows VMs using the Azure PowerShell module from a ServerEngine runbook.

 Windows Server Security

-Scheduled & Event-Triggered Runbooks Continuously enforce security benchmarks (like CIS or Microsoft Security Baselines) across an entire Windows Server estate.
+Continuously enforce security benchmarks (CIS or Microsoft Security Baselines) across your entire Windows Server estate.

 Automated AWS EC2